(lightly revised 13 July 2025)

 The time until the rural part is exhausted is given by setting the equation for “rural part at time t” to 0.
 This gives

-which for u(0) = 15% and g = 5% gives 38.9 years, consistent with the graph above.
+which for u(0) = 15% and g = log(1.05) = 0.0479 gives 38.9 years, consistent with the graph above.
 In words: the time to extinction of the rural part is inversely proportional to the growth rate of the urban part.

 Pages 12-13 of this report from the World Bank give some data on current urban land and rates of growth, which suggest that for most Asian countries, the outlook is not quite as bad as suggested by the graph above.
 But there are probably ambiguities with the definition and measurement of “urban” and “rural”.
 And whatever the exact parameters, a precautionary principle seems sensible, because the overall pattern is quite general: when one part increases at a constant percentage rate, the other part doesn’t just decline, it declines at an accelerating percentage rate.

 The alarming property of the graph is the “gradually, then suddenly” pattern of the rural part’s decline.
-This is not really exponential (a constant percentage rate of decline), it’s more alarming than that: it’s an accelerating percentage rate of decline.
-Following the famous quote about bankruptcy, perhaps we can call it Hemingway decline.
+The rural decline is not exponential (a constant g percentage rate of decline), it’s worse than that: it’s an accelerating percentage rate of decline.

 Where two parts form a finite whole, and one part increases at a constant percentage rate, the second part declines at an acccelerating percentage rate.
-It declines gradually, then suddenly: Hemingway decline
+It declines gradually, then suddenly: Hemingway decay.